2023 Solar Incentives Guide for Harrison, PA - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-The term "solar incentives" broadly refers to financial incentives designed to encourage the use of renewable energy by making installing and using solar panels more affordable.
-Different types of incentives, like cash back, discounts or monthly utility bill credits, might be available to you.
-Some incentives may be provided via the state of Pennsylvania, by your utility company or by county or municipality, while other incentives are federal.
-Categories of solar incentives include:
+Solar incentives are intended to make renewable energy usage more affordable via financial incentives to help people install solar panels on their homes.
+Different kinds of incentives, such as discounts, cash back or monthly utility bill credits, might be available to you.
+Certain incentives may be offered by the Pennsylvania government, by your utility company or by county or municipality, while other incentives are federal.
+Some broad categories of solar incentives include:

-- Net Metering: Make sure you talk with your Harrison utility company about signing a net metering agreement.
-This allows you to receive credit towards your utility bill every month for the value of excess energy your solar panels generate.
-You may receive either a dollar-for-dollar credit or a percentage of the value.
+- Net Metering: Don't forget to talk to your Harrison utility company about signing a net metering contract.
+This allows you to get a credit towards your monthly utility bill for the value of excess energy generated by your solar panels.
+You might receive either a dollar-for-dollar credit or a percentage of the value.

-- Tax Exemptions: Sales tax exemptions go into effect at the time of purchase for your solar system.
-Property tax exemptions allow you to ignore the value added by your solar system when calculating how much property tax you need to pay on your home.
+- Tax Exemptions: Tax exemptions may come in one of two forms.
+First, there is sales tax exemption, applied at the time you purchase your solar panels.
+The second is property tax exemption.
+This allows you to exclude the value added by your solar system when calculating property tax for your home.

 Federal Solar Incentives

-When someone says "solar incentives," you probably think of federal incentives first.
-The solar incentive that you're most familiar with is probably the Federal Solar Investment Tax Credit (ITC), which gives you a credit on your taxes equal to a predetermined percentage of your solar system's cost.
+Federal solar incentives are probably the first thing that you think of when thinking about solar incentives.
+The solar incentive that you're most familiar with is probably the Federal Solar Investment Tax Credit (ITC), which provides a credit on your taxes equal to a predetermined percentage of the cost of your solar system.

-Have questions about how the ITC applies to your specific situation?
-Contact your local Harrison solar panel installation expert to get more information.
+Wondering how the ITC applies to your specific situation?
+Reach out to your local Harrison solar panel installation expert to get more information.

-The ITC was renewed and increased in scope after the passage of the Inflation Reduction Act in August 2022.
-It's also now called the Clean Energy Credit.
+In August 2022, the ITC (now titled the Clean Energy Credit) was expanded and extended by the passing of the Inflation Reduction Act.
 The Clean Energy Credit runs until 2035.
 Your solar installation project undertaken between 2022 and 2032 may qualify for a 30% tax credit.
 The amount will then decrease slightly on a yearly basis until the end of the current program.
-Starting in 2023, the program expansion will also make claiming credit for energy storage systems easier than ever before.
+Starting in 2023, the expansion will also make it easier to get credit for energy storage systems.

 More information about the new Inflation Reduction Act can be found here.
-The best way to learn more about how the new Clean Energy Credit might apply to you is to speak with your local Harrison solar panel installers directly.
+Your local Harrison solar panel installation expert is the best person to answer your questions regarding the new Clean Energy Credit and how it applies to you.

 State & Local Solar Incentives